Picovoice/porcupine/README.md

 ### Rust Demos

-MicDemo uses [miniaudio-rs](https://github.com/ExPixel/miniaudio-rs) for cross-platform audio capture.
+The microphone demo uses [miniaudio-rs](https://github.com/ExPixel/miniaudio-rs) for cross-platform audio capture.
 It uses `bindgen` and therefore requires `clang` to be installed and on the path.
 Use the [`Bindgen` docs](https://rust-lang.github.io/rust-bindgen/requirements.html) for instructions on how to install `clang` for various Operating Systems and distros.

 This demo opens an audio stream from a microphone and detects utterances of a given wake word.
 From [demo/rust/micdemo](/demo/rust/micdemo) the following opens the default microphone and detects occurrences of "Picovoice":

 ```console
 cargo run --release -- --keywords picovoice